bahaidev/qiblih-website/DEVELOPMENT.md

 any project (including our own) to see if updates are available.
 To update all dependencies to the latest stable versions, for example, you can run `npm-check-updates -u` (or just `ncu -u`).

-For CDN dependencies, you can auto-update these using `npm run update-cdns`.
-This should auto-update the version and `integrity` based on the latest versions indicated by `package.json`.
-The `crossorigin=''` attribute should also be kept (to ensure that the mode is "anonymous", i.e., that user credentials such as cookies are not sent by the browser to this third party site).
-The `integrity` attribute helps to prevent a third party CDN from serving up potentially malicous code which differs from the original dependency code.